 Require Tray Rated Products Listed to UL 1277/2277

 Ensure Cable System Includes:

 - Proper Shield Termination

-Beyond the NFPA79, our cable systems for VFD applications include proper overall cable design and shield termination methodology (cable, connectors and termination kits) to ensure long-term viability of VFD circuit requirements.
+The ServiceDrive® system for VFD applications includes proper overall cable design and shield termination methodology (cable, connectors, and termination kits) to ensure long-term viability of VFD circuit requirements.